slava-basko/functional-php/README.md

 [Show me your doc_generator.php](internal/doc_generator.php)

-No variable were harmed during script development (c).
+No variable were harmed during script development.

 ## License ⚖️
 Use as you want.
 No liability or warranty from me.
 Can be considered as MIT.